christensenep/csol-widgets/README.md

 A collection of scripts that output various metrics from the CSOL-site and Openbadger databases.

+Kinda lame, really.
+Go here for the new hotness: https://github.com/christensenep/csol-reporter

 ### Scripts to be run in the CSOL MySQL database

 Script                          | Output